-The primary focus of ThriveCart and SamCart is managing the checkout process of product sales and upselling.
+The primary focus of ThriveCart and SamCart is managing the checkout processes of product sales and upselling.
 To that end, neither solution has any marketing automation features like email marketing or on-the-fly content customization based on a visitor’s characteristics.

-But, both tools have some advanced marketing features to help optimize your checkout pages and get more value from your customers.
+But both tools have some advanced marketing features to help optimize your checkout pages and get more value from your customers.

 Simply select which element you want to split test, make a note of it in the A/B test settings page, and away you go.